barbmarques/zillow-regression-project/README.md

 #### Project Summary:

-The Zestimate’s accuracy depends on location and the availability of data in an area.
-Some areas have more detailed home information available — such as square footage and number of bedrooms or bathrooms — and other areas do not.
-The more data available, the more accurate the Zestimate value will be.
+Zillow is the leading real estate and rental marketplace dedicated to empowering consumers with data, inspiration and knowledge around the place they call home, and connecting them with the best local professionals who can help.

 The Zillow Data Science Team wants to be able to predict the values of single unit properties that the taxdistrict assesses using the property data from transactions during May and June 2017.

 Data Source: Zillow database on Codeup's data server.